Previously, you learned how to create your first dapp. In this second session, you will enhance your skills on :

 taq deploy pokeGame.tz -e "testing"

-Add new import
+, and add new import

 import { address } from "./type-aliases";